zwave-js/node-zwave-js/docs/api/controller.md

 For joining with _Security S2_, callbacks into the application should be defined as part of the [driver options](api/driver.md#ZWaveOptions) (`joinNetworkUserCallbacks`).
 They can optionally be overridden for individual inclusion attempts by setting the `userCallbacks` property in the `JoinNetworkOptions`.

 > [!ATTENTION]
-> If the callbacks are not defined, the application should have its own way of displaying the controller's DSK to the user to enable joining with `S2 Authenticated` and `S2 Access Control`.
-The DSK can be read using the [`getDSK`](#getdsk) method.
+> If the callbacks are not defined, the application should have an appropriate way of displaying the controller's DSK to the user to enable joining with `S2 Authenticated` and `S2 Access Control`.
+The DSK can be read using the [`dsk`](#dsk) property.

 The callbacks are defined as follows: